-Awkward portraits are not my thing.
+Awkward portraits are not our thing.

 When it comes to clothes, we want you to feel confident and comfortable, so dress like yourself and if you want to dress up, then by all means…. do it.
 Just keep in mind that we will be on foot.
-Below are a few of my key tips for choosing outfits and planning:
+Below are a few of our key tips for choosing outfits and planning:

 - Layers, layers, layers!
 When putting together an outfit, layers are what make the outfit look polished and complete!
 Add a cardigan, or jewelry, etc. This also gives the shoot much more depth!
 Even if it’s just as simple as adding a little fur vest, it adds so much more dimension to your wardrobe.

 - Wear what you feel comfortable and confident in, but I ask no shirts with logos or graphics on them.
-No sneakers.
+No dirty running sneakers.
 No sweatpants.
 Please be sure to wear pants with back pockets that you can stick your wallet and phone into so they won’t show in photos.

-So just be you, let me handle the photography direction, and we will make some fantastic photographs together. 🙂
+So just be you, let us handle the photography direction, and we will make some fantastic photographs together. 🙂